jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 .. meta::
-  :description: Stop silent Python test failures.
-Learn to use unittest's assertRaises to verify exceptions like ModuleNotFoundError and NameError are properly raised.
+  :description: How to test that a Python Exception is raised with unittest assertRaises (with self.assertRaises(...)).
+TDD RED/GREEN drills for ModuleNotFoundError (import does_not_exist), NameError, AttributeError (src.exceptions.does_not_exist), TypeError (wrong call / None not callable), IndexError on strings and tuples (positive and negative indexes), KeyError, ZeroDivisionError (1/0), and raise Exception.
+One exception per handler — assertRaises exits after the first matching raise.
+Pumping Python TDD by Jacob Itegboje.
-  :keywords: Jacob Itegboje, python unittest assertraises, how to test for exceptions in python, python assert exception, python test specific exception raised, unittest assertraises example, python unit testing exceptions, python tdd exception handling, assertraises typeerror, assertraises keyerror
+  :keywords: Jacob Itegboje, Pumping Python TDD, how to test that an Exception is raised, unittest assertRaises, self.assertRaises context manager, ModuleNotFoundError No module named, NameError is not defined, AttributeError has no attribute, TypeError NoneType not callable, IndexError string index out of range, IndexError tuple index out of range, KeyError not_in_dictionary, ZeroDivisionError division by zero, raise Exception, one exception one exception handler, exceptions/tests/test_exceptions.py, python tdd exception handling

 .. include:: ../../links.rst